 A Community to Community link between Ickenham – with a population of 10,000 people and Rukiga in South West Uganda – with a population of 10,000 families.
 The two communities are, in many ways worlds apart, but wish to share their experiences, skills and resources for mutual support.
 St. Giles’ Church and Ickenham United Reformed Church promote the project amongst our community of Ickenham.
 We work to improve the quality of life for our friends in Rukiga, through a range of programmes, but we also have much to learn. www.clickrukiga.org.uk

 The Street Angels’ aim is to provide Christ’s love in a needy world through engaging with people on the streets who use the night time entertainment sector within the borough.
 They offer care, listening and practical help.
 Hillingdon Street Angels has been successfully running in Uxbridge since October 2009.
 There are currently around 20 Street Angels who work, on a rota basis, each Friday night between 10pm and 4am.
 The Street Angels are all volunteers from local churches who generously give of their time to work in all types of weather. www.hillingdonstreetangels.org.uk

 Christian Aid is a Christian organisation that insists the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
 Working in over 60 countries they provide urgent, practical and effective assistance where need is great, tackling the effects of poverty as well as its root causes helping people, regardless of religion or race.
-At St Giles’ we (together with our friends at Ickenham URC) support Christian Aid by organising a house-to-house collection across as much of the parish as we can manage as part of Christian Aid Week (held in May each year) together with an annual frugal lunch on Good Friday at 12 noon together with any special collections at services during the year. www.christianaid.org.uk
+At St Giles’ we (together with our friends at Ickenham URC) support Christian Aid by organising a house-to-house collection across as much of the parish as we can manage as part of Christian Aid Week (held in May each year).
+We also hold fund-raising Christian Aid lunches several times a year. www.christianaid.org.uk